jprichardson/node-logmeup/README.md

 ## About

+LogMeUp is logger software.
+The difference between LogMeUp and other logging solutions is that with LogMeUp you can view your log files real-time in the web browser all over the world.

 This is a Node.js REST api wrapper for LogMeUp Server (http://logmeup.com).
+Vist http://logmeup.com to learn about setting it up.

 ## Install